Symbian9/qmapshack-doc-wiki/DocFaqRouting.md

   ![Create track](images/DocFaq/RoutingBasics.jpg)

-  The toolbar icons labeled `O`, `A`, `V` have to be used in order to select the correct routing method.
+  The toolbar icons labelled `O`, `A`, `V` have to be used in order to select the correct routing method.
   The hotkeys `CTRL-O`, `CTRL-A` and `CTRL-V` can also be used in order to select the routing method.

   The first trackpoint is shown with a yellow border, the next trackpoint is shown with a green border.
 Select